asafiw/simloud-docs/docs/kubernetes/kubectl-port-forwarding.md

    helm status couchbase
 ```

-5. Set port-forwarding
+8. Set port-forwarding.

 That action should be performed outside the docker in your local computer for Windows and MacOS

-(in Linux like OS you can run inside docker container)
+(in Linux like OS you can run inside docker container).

 Use the commands from the helm note output: